zhxie/ikago/README.md

 `-rule`: (Optional, recommended) Add firewall rule.
 In some OS, firewall rules need to be added to ensure the operation of IkaGo.
 Rules are described in [troubleshoot](https://github.com/zhxie/ikago#troubleshoot) below.

+`-monitor port`: (Optional) Port for monitoring.
+If this value is set, IkaGo will host HTTP server on `localhost:port` and print JSON statistics on it.
+You can observe observe traffic on [IkaGo-web](http://ikago.ikas.ink).

 `-v`: (Optional) Print verbose messages.
 Either `-v` or `verbose` in configuration file is set `true`, IkaGo will print verbose messages.

 `-log path`: (Optional) Log.

-`-monitor port`: (Optional) Port for monitoring.
-If this value is set, IkaGo will host HTTP server on `localhost:port` and print JSON statistics on it.
-You can observe observe traffic on [IkaGo-web](http://ikago.ikas.ink).

 #### FakeTCP options

-`-mtu`: (Optional) MTU.
+`-mtu size`: (Optional) MTU.
 MTU is set in traffic between the client and the server.

 `-kcp`: (Optional) Enable KCP.
 This option needs to be set consistently between the client and the server.

-`-kcp-mtu`, `-kcp-sndwnd`, `-kcp-rcvwnd`, `-kcp-datashard`, `-kcp-parityshard`, `-kcp-acknodelay`: (Optional) KCP tuning options.
+`-kcp-mtu size`, `-kcp-sndwnd size`, `-kcp-rcvwnd size`, `-kcp-datashard size`, `-kcp-parityshard size`, `-kcp-acknodelay`: (Optional) KCP tuning options.
 These options need to be set consistently between the client and the server.
 Please refer to the [kcp-go](https://godoc.org/github.com/xtaci/kcp-go).

-`-kcp-nodelay`, `-kcp-interval`, `kcp-resend`, `kcp-nc`: (Optional) KCP tuning options.
+`-kcp-nodelay`, `-kcp-interval size`, `kcp-resend size`, `kcp-nc size`: (Optional) KCP tuning options.
 These options need to be set consistently between the client and the server.
 Please refer to the [kcp](https://github.com/skywind3000/kcp/blob/master/README.en.md#protocol-configuration).

 ### Client options

 `-publish addresses`: (Optional, recommended) ARP publishing address.
 If this value is set, IkaGo will reply ARP request as it owns the specified address which is not on the network, also called proxy ARP.

+`-fragment size`: (Optional) Fragmentation size for listening.
+If this value is set, packets sending from the client to sources will be fragmented by the given size.

 `-p port`: (Optional) Port for routing upstream.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.